sandboxedestroyer/sandboxedestroyer/README.md

 - 👋 Hi, I’m @sandboxedestroyer
 - 👀 I’m interested in IT
-- 🌱 I’m currently learning python and solidity
+- 🌱 I’m currently learning Go and JS
-- 💞️ I’m looking to collaborate on Yandex and python proyects
+- 💞️ I’m looking to collaborate on company's and Go proyects
 - 📫 How to reach me here
+- 🌌 {pentest4.fun}

 <!---
 sandboxedestroyer/sandboxedestroyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.